This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Blend the chili paste ingredients with a mini food processor until finely ground and well blended.
-Heat up the wok and add cooking oil.
-Stir fry the chili paste for 5 minutes.
-Dish up and set aside.
+• Blend the chili paste ingredients in a mini food processor until finely ground and well blended.
+Heat a wok and add cooking oil.
+Stir-fry the chili paste for 5 minutes.
+Remove from the heat and set aside.

-- On the same wok unwashed, add in a little oil and cook the shrimp topping.
-Add in a little chili paste, sugar, and salt.
-Pan-fried the shrimp until they are slightly burned.
-Dish out, let cool, and sliced them into halves.
+• In the same unwashed wok, add a little oil and cook the shrimp topping.
+Then, add a small amount of chili paste, sugar, and salt.
+Pan-fry the shrimp until slightly browned.
+Remove from the heat, let them cool, and then slice them in half.

-- Add 15 cups of water into a pot and bring it to bowl.
-Add in all the shrimp heads and shell and simmer on low heat for about 2 hours or longer until the stock becomes cloudy and tastes really prawny.
+• Add 15 cups of water to a pot and bring it to a boil.
+Then, add all the shrimp heads and shells, and simmer on low heat for about 2 hours or longer, until the stock becomes cloudy and has an intensely prawn flavor.

-- Strain the stock through a sieve and transfer the stock into another pot.
-Discard the shrimp heads and shells.
-Scoop up and discard the orange "foam" forming at the top of the stock.
+• Strain the stock through a sieve and transfer it to another pot, discarding the shrimp heads and shells.
+Remove and discard any orange foam that forms on the surface of the stock.

-- Bring the stock to boil again and add in half of the chili paste.
-You can add more chili paste if you like it spicier.
+• Bring the stock to a boil again and add half of the chili paste.
+You can add more chili paste if you prefer a spicier flavor.

-- To serve, place a portion of yellow noodles, rice vermicelli, water convolvulus and bean sprouts in a bowl.
-Ladle hot stock over.
+• To serve, place a portion of yellow noodles, rice vermicelli, water convolvulus, and bean sprouts in a bowl.
+Ladle hot stock over the noodles and vegetables.
 If desired, add a few pieces of pork ribs.
-Top with sliced pork meat, sliced shrimp, egg quarters, and sprinkle with shallot crisps.
+Top with sliced pork, sliced shrimp, egg quarters, and sprinkle with shallot crisps.
+Serve immediately, and add more chili paste to taste if desired.

 Notes